pantheon-systems/documentation/source/content/modules-known-issues.md

 <ReviewDate date="2020-02-10" />

 **Issue**: This module requires edits to the `nginx.conf` which is not currently supported on the platform.
-See [Platform Considerations](/platform-considerations/#nginx.conf) and [https://www.drupal.org/node/1669182](https://www.drupal.org/node/1669182).
+Refer to the [Platform Considerations](/platform-considerations/#nginx.conf) documentation and [https://www.drupal.org/node/1669182](https://www.drupal.org/node/1669182) for more information.
 ___

 ## [Apache Solr Multilingual](https://www.drupal.org/project/apachesolr_multilingual)